|Fishing Reel Identification & Maintenance|

 |Okuma Cold Water CW203D series||Abu Garcia's Ambassadeur 600LC|

-The Kokanee fishermen seem to have been overlooked when it comes to line counter reels until recently, when both Daiwa and TCIA have came out with smaller reels designed more for this fishery.
+The Kokanee fishermen seem to have been overlooked when it comes to line counter reels until recently, when both Daiwa and TCIA have came out with smaller reels designed more for or usable in this fishery.
 The Daiwa 17LCB Accudepth Plus-B Line Counter Reel or the TICA KL150LC Samira Kokanee Reel, both now are an option to look at, with the Daiwa retailing for near $80 while the TICA closer to $150.
 This Daiwa holds 250 yards of 12# line and is just slightly smaller body diameter than the old Ambassadeurs, while the TICA is a tad bit smaller yet, but more compact because of the placement of the line counter.
 The 27 series Diawa is a larger reel holding 360 yards of 14# line which would be more of a salmon sized reel.

 Daiwa also makes a digital line counter reel, but you have to get used to it's operation and the information that I get is that replacing the battery is more complicated like that of a wrist watch as compared to a pen-light.